 The Buffalo study interviewed 66 patient volunteers at Hospice Buffalo during an 18-month period ending in mid-2012.
 The average age of the participants was 75.
-Seven were omitted from the final results: six were still alive, and one had provided only one interview, well before death.
+Seven were omitted from the final results.
+Of these, six were still alive, and one had provided only one interview, well before death.

 When we refer to end-of-life dreams and visions we are including both experiences during sleep (dreams) and while awake (visions).
 In this group, 45% reported only dreams, 16% only visions, and 39% reported both dreams and visions.
-In nearly all instances, participants said that the experience felt “real.”
+Participants almost always said that the experience felt “real.”
 This is different from most near-death experiences: in those cases, the event feels not at all ordinary.

 – 35% had a variety of other content: deceased pets or animals, living pets or animals, religious figures, past meaningful experiences, and miscellaneous content.

 In addition, 39% of reports by the patients featured a theme of going somewhere, or preparing to go somewhere, an obvious allusion to an imminent passing.